 OCLC is an international non-profit co-operative.
 It is dedicated to the goal of furthering access to the world's information resources.
 OCLC provides services to libraries in 170 countries.
 Many libraries in Canada are already members.
 OCLC and its member libraries co-operatively produce and maintain WorldCat, the largest online public access catalogue in the world.
 OCLC provides online services in English and French, as well as in many other languages.
 The organization already partners with the national libraries of New Zealand, Australia, Great Britain and the Netherlands.
 OCLC's Canadian office is located in Montréal.

-4. What benefits will the OCLC system offer to Canadian users?
+4. What benefits does the OCLC system offer to Canadian users?

-Everyone in Canada and in other countries will have access to LAC's public catalogue.
-The web interface will be visually appealing, easy to use and intuitive, and it will still offer advanced search options for experienced clients.
+Everyone in Canada and in other countries has access to LAC's public catalogues, Aurora and Voilà.
+The web interfaces are visually appealing, easy to use and intuitive, and they still offer advanced search options for experienced clients.